South Carolina Redfish

 A fish that can grow up to 70 lb + or – and feeds in the shallows.
 What else could a saltwater angler ask for?
 Fishing for South Carolina Redfish, also know as Spot Tail Bass, are without a doubt the most targeted inshore game fish along the Grand Strand.

 Redfish spend their juvenile years around tidal creeks, surf zones and inlets.
 Once they reach approximately 4 years old and around 30 inches, they move to open water bays and inlets to congregate with spawning populations.
 Spawning occurs during the Summer months and into the late Fall around inlets and channels.
 Male Reds will drum to attract females, hence the name Red Drum.
 South Carolina Reds grow very rapidly and they need food to do so, growing up to 12″ in their first year of life.
 With that kind of growth rate, they can’t be picky eaters.
-Crabs, finger mullet, mud minnows and shrimp are their primary diet.
-Season, water temperatures and tide will usually dictate the lure of choice.
-The primary baits and lures used on my boat range from plugs to soft plastics.
+Crabs, finger mullet, mud minnows and shrimp are the Redfishes primary diet.
+Season, water temperatures and tides will usually dictate the lures of choice.
+The primary fishing lures used on my skiff are surface plugs, soft plastic shrimp and baitfish patterns .

 High Tide Fishing For South Carolina Redfish